 This care sheet has been designed to give you all the information you will need to make informed decisions about your Ball/Royal Python’s care.
 It is based on my experience and is designed to give all the facts, without bias.
 There are no attempts to force you into buying expensive equipment.
-If you need reptile products, then check out the eBay feed that shows up to the right of this article on laptop, or below it on mobile devices (you will have to disable ad blocker to see it).
+If you need reptile products, then check out the eBay feed that shows up throughout this article on laptop, or below it on mobile devices (you will have to disable ad blocker to see it).
 Time and again, I’ve found better prices on eBay – for exactly the same products – than at specialist retailers, so it is worth a look!

 1. Why choose a Ball Python?

 The Ball or Royal Python (Python regius) is one of the most popular snake species for both beginner and advanced herpetoculturists around the world.
 In fact, if we could describe the good-old Corn Snake (Pantherophis guttatus) as the first domesticated snake, then the Ball Python is definitely the second.
 It exists now in stunning colour and pattern combinations (morphs) that would never have been seen in the wild – and which in great part have contributed to its success in the pet trade.
 Check out this Magpie Ball Python for example.

 The “Magpie” Ball Python, above, is a new morph from NERD (New England Reptile Distributors).
 NERD are, and pretty much always have been, the leaders in creating new Ball Python morphs.
 They agreed to let me use this photo, but made it clear that the morph’s genetics are still under wraps!
 Photo courtesy of New England Reptile Distributors.